tanoliusman/UrlShortener/README.md

 ## Running the tests

-Open any browser and goto localhost:8090/home and it will open a page for you in which you can add todo tasks.
+Open any browser and goto localhost:8090/home and it will open a page for you in which you can add url.

 ## Deployment